uoitwebteam/xmodule/usage.md

 ### Shared

 A small handful of XModule elements are usable as pieces within a number of different elements – these live under the `\XModule\Shared` namespace.
-For instance, the `Link` element contains properties that are shared by all links, whether they are attached to a `LinkListItem`, a `LinkButton`, etc; see the page on [XModule Links](https://xmodule-docs.modolabs.net/xmodule/links/) for more info.
+For instance, the `Link` element contains properties that are shared by all links, whether they are attached to a `LinkListItem`, a `LinkButton`, etc...

 Currently supported shared elements include: